successclub/pirocket-stellar/pirocket-stellar/PIROCKET-로드맵.md

 - **Industry Leadership**: Position PIROCKET as a leader in quantum-resistant cryptocurrency security
 - **Community Protection**: Ensure all PIROCKET holders' assets remain secure against quantum computing attacks

-**Why Quantum Preparedness Matters**
+**Why Web3 & Quantum Preparedness Matter**

+**Web3 represents the future of the internet**—a decentralized, blockchain-based ecosystem where users have true ownership and control.
+PIROCKET is at the forefront of this transition, built as a Web3 native cryptocurrency on the blockchain.

 As quantum computing technology advances, cryptocurrencies that fail to prepare may become vulnerable to quantum attacks.
-PIROCKET is committed to being at the forefront of quantum-resistant security, ensuring that our community's assets remain protected long into the future.
-This commitment to security makes PIROCKET a safe choice for investors who value both innovation and long-term asset protection.
+PIROCKET is committed to being at the forefront of both Web3 innovation and quantum-resistant security, ensuring that our community's assets remain protected long into the future.
+This commitment to Web3 principles and security makes PIROCKET a safe choice for investors who value both innovation and long-term asset protection in the next-generation internet.

 ## Success Metrics